FREQUENTLY ASKED QUESTIONS

 How do I keep my jewelry from tarnishing?

 Wipe jewelry with a lint-free cloth after wearing, skin oils and product residue can tarnish it quicker.
 Store your jewelry in an airtight container such as a plastic bag if you're not wearing it on a regular basis.
-If jewelry is stored on the bathroom counter for instance, the humidity will accelerate tarnishing.
+If jewelry is stored on the bathroom counter for instance, the humidity will accelerate tarnishing, especially if they aren't clean.

 How do I care for ebony jewelry?